Skip to content

 docker exec -ti sql-client bash

-# in the shell
+# in the container shell, start sql cli

 ./sql-client.sh